-Think Pacific has recruited an experienced and professional tram to oversee the projects in Bali, this includes full time Regional Manager, Assistance Managers, Project Coordinators, Supervisors and Mentors to provide logistical support, overarching management and 24/7 back-up for emergencies.
-Think Pacific shall have a team of 20+ staff in May 2024, living on site or close proximity to the students.
+Think Pacific has an experienced and professional team of over 20+ local and international staff to oversee the projects in Bali, this includes full time Regional Manager, Assistance Managers, Project Coordinators, Supervisors and Mentors to provide logistical support, overarching management and 24/7 back-up for emergencies.
 Think Pacific Staff undergo extensive training, including first aid, police clearance (DBS or equivalent) and an internal enrichment programme.
-During the project phase, we are joined by representatives from partner organisations and businesses who have been handpicked by our team.